• Skip to main content

 • What did they hope to achieve?

-After all, I need to know what problem I am solving.
+After all, I need to know the problem I am solving.

 One answered “world domination.”